 I’m heartened because I’ve heard a couple stories lately from writing colleagues who met with potential clients, and learned that the clients would like to buy them dinner in exchange for professional writing, marketing, branding, and PR.
 When the act of writing and providing free promotional services is so exciting and rewarding all on its own (not to mention resume-building), compensation as lavish as dinner in a restaurant is an offer no writer can refuse.

 So hurry and let me know what I can do for you at no charge.
 I can’t wait to thank you for the exposure!

 You can boost my exposure, too!
-If you liked this essay, visit the homepage to subscribe.
+If you liked this essay, scroll down to subscribe.